 |Good For||Mental health providers in a practice of any size|

-While it can be overwhelming to start building your own private counseling practice from scratch, rest assured that there are many resources that can help guide you on your path.
-From documentation and billing software to form templates and everything in between, there are solutions for your private practice needs.
+While it can be overwhelming to start building your own private counseling practice from scratch, rest assured that there are many resources that can guide you on your path.
+From documentation and billing software to form templates and everything in between, there are multiple solutions for your private practice needs.

 If your mission is to help others improve their lives with better mental health, don’t forget to check out Quenza, our private practice software for counselors.